 Floor cleaning: Advantages of mechanical cleaning with scrubbing machines

-For cleaning of hard and resilient floor coverings, scrubber dryers are used in addition to manual cleaning equipment.
-These machines can wet scrub and vacuum in a single pass.
+For wet cleaning of hard and resilient floor coverings, scrubbing machines are used in addition to manual cleaning equipment.
+The machines can wet scrub in one step and immediately absorb the dirt liquor.
 This way, work is carried out both hygienically and efficiently.

 Advantages of mechanical cleaning

-The advantage of mechanical cleaning over manual cleaning is that floors are cleaned and vacuumed in a single pass. this removes dirt and germs which cannot accumulate in a manual cleaning cloth or mop.
+The advantage of mechanical cleaning over manual cleaning is that germs - for example by absorbing the dirt water - are permanently removed and cannot accumulate in a manual cleaning textile.
+This minimizes the risk of recontamination.

-The risk of contamination via hands is also reduced by contact-free cleaning.
-The use of scrubber dryers also increases efficiency: Thanks to the higher area output, a larger area can be cleaned in a shorter time.
+The risk of contamination via the hands is also reduced by contact-free cleaning.
+The use of cleaning machines also increases efficiency: Thanks to the higher area output, a larger area can be cleaned in a shorter time.

 A further advantage: Detergent can be added precisely in the correct quantity thanks to dosing systems.

-In addition, scrubber dryers apply a much higher contact pressure to the surface to be cleaned.
+In addition, scrubber driers apply a much higher contact pressure to the surface to be cleaned.
 This also increases the cleaning performance compared to a mop.

 Use of cleaning agents - acidic or alkaline?

-It is recommended to change between acidic and alkaline foam cleaning products, so that microorganisms cannot adapt and do not develop resistance.
+It is recommended to change between acidic and alkaline foam cleaning products, so that microorganisms cannot adapt and do not develop resistances.
 The same applies to disinfectants.

 In addition, acids counteract the build-up of inorganic deposits such as lime.
 Here an alkaline cleaning agent is not sufficient.
 Organic soiling is dissolved well by alkaline cleaning agents.
 This is important, because deposits are particularly good adhesion bases for bacteria and viruses.